quiz130/concurrency-csharp/README.md

 > When we call `Task.Delay(1000)`, we get an object that represents an event that will happen in 1 second but has no corresponding thread or activity.
 In the same way, if we call `File.ReadAllBytesAsync`, and, for example, there is no thread reading in the background, the system asks the disk controller (a different hardware device than he CPU) to load data and calls us when it’s done, so we get back a `Task<byte[]>` object that represents the data that will be received from the disk in the future.

 So a Task or Task<T> object represents an event or a value that may be available in the future.
-When we want to know whether this event happened or the value is available yet, there are two asynchronous approaches supported by `Task` and `Task<T>` to use a travel metaphor, there are the “Are we there yet” model and the “Wake me up when we arrive” model.
+When we want to know whether this event happened or the value is available yet, there are two asynchronous approaches supported by `Task` and `Task<T>` to use a travel metaphor, there are the “_Are we there yet_” model and the “_Wake me up when we arrive_” model.

 ### ⏳ Are we there yet